NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 ### Push protection

 - Enable push protection for the repository
 - Try to commit and push a secret.
-For example, a GitHub PAT (and change one letter).
+For example, the GitHub PAT of the previous section.
 Expose the secret by pushing anyway (follow the links in the block message)
 - Check how the validity works in the alert
 - Try to commit and push another secret.
 Remove the secret from your git history (follow the links in the block message)
 - Don't forget to revoke your GitHub PAT!
 - View your emails and see the notifications
 - View the closed alert in the Secret Scanning Default tab

-### Detected by Copilot Secret Scanning
+### Detected by 'Scan for generic passwords'

-- After about five minutes, you will see a couple of generated alerts that are Detected by Copilot Secret Scanning.
+- After about five minutes, you will see a couple of generated alerts that are Detected by Copilot Secret Scanning/Scan for generic passwords.
 The repository needs to be analyzed first and this takes a while.
 - Examine those secrets.

 ## Exercise 2 - Dependency Management